YoganandhanJ/Business-insights_360_Power-BI/README.md

 - Distributors
 - Consumer

+# Soft Skills

+1. Stakeholders mapping analysis

+2. Effective communication with stakeholders feedback and management

+3. Business and domain knowledge in sales,finance,marketing and supply chain

 # Company's Background

 AltiQ hardware is a company which has grown vastly in the recent years, and opened business all over the globe.
 It is a company which sells, computer and computer accessories through three mediums/channel